metacake/core/README.md

 ## Project Dependencies ##
 Dependencies:
-+ Java 8 Build b106 (Note: This is very much subject to change, as we will continue to move to more stable versions of Java 8)
++ Java 8 update 5  (Note: This is very much subject to change, as we will continue to move to more stable versions of Java 8)
 + Maven 3 (Note: We are waiting for Groovy/Gradle to support Java 8)

 ## Building CAKE ##